 Summary #

-I’ve built a Streamlit web app to estimate the short-term rental nightly price of a property based on its characteristics and location in London UK.
-The estimator takes as input property type, room type, number of people the property can accommodate, number of bedrooms and bathrooms, borough of the property location, yearly availabiliy of the property, days from last review (if any), distance of the property to the nearest Tube station and local amenities in the vicinity of the property.
-The app also takes into account the borough crime rate as a feature to estimate property rent price.
+I’ve built a Streamlit web app to estimate the short-term rental prices of a property based on its characteristics and location in London UK for December 2024, using data from Inside AirBNB, a website that provides data and advocacy about Airbnb’s impact on residential communities, and from other public data sources.
+The estimator web app takes as input several major property features, borough where the property is located, yearly availability of the property, days from last review (if any), distance of the property to the nearest Tube station, local amenities near the property, and borough crime rate.
 If you’re curious, take a look at the web app at the link below.

 Short-Term Rental Price Estimator • Streamlit